gvwilson/thirdbit/src/fiction/iffy/index.md

 half the time when the machines won battles it was because people acted like machines,"
 Wales said,
-jerking his chin at the *Bengal*.
+jerking his chin at the *Bengal* as he joined them.
-Half a dozen crew stood on deck watching them go by.
+Half a dozen crew on the warship's deck watched them go by.
 "They have to be wondering why we're moving when nothing else is, or why we're allowed out to sea when Rothera is under attack, but as long as the ship's core tells them it's okay,